I FIRST became interested in radio at the age of 12 while I was living in Alexandria, Virginia. The year was 1968.

 3950 and the Liberty Net

-Another fateful day for me was the day I tuned to 3950 kHz LSB and found the Liberty Net.
+Another fateful day for me was the day I tuned to 3950 kHz LSB (recently the Net has moved to 3995 kHz as its main frequency but this Web site retains its original name based on 3950) and found the Liberty Net.
 The following is adapted from my 1999 essay on the subject:

 So many amateur contacts are empty and meaningless, an exchange of signal reports or technical descriptions of the most rudimentary sort.
-Such is seldom the case for the discussions that take place on 3950.
+Such is seldom the case for the discussions that take place on the Liberty Net.

-Every Saturday night at 9:00 PM Central Time, the Liberty Net begins and usually runs until the wee hours of the morning.
-W1WCR, Victor Misek, is the net control operator, and his commanding signal spans the continent and beyond with perfect intelligibility.
+Every Saturday night (and Wednesday night) at 9:00 PM Central Time, 10 Eastern, the Liberty Net begins and usually runs until the wee hours of the morning.
+W1WCR, Victor Misek, is sometimes the net control station (and was the main NCS for some 45 years), and his commanding signal spans the continent and beyond with perfect intelligibility.
 In addition, Vic’s array of Beverage antennas (he is the author of the Beverage Antenna Handbook) allows him to receive signals through noise and interference that would stymie most operators, and relay important information to the rest of the net participants.

 The Liberty Net is a formal current events discussion net, taking on political and social issues usually distorted or covered up by the controlled mass media, and has been in operation for four decades.
 Any amateur willing to follow net protocol is welcome to join.
 You need not agree with other participants.
 The only stations not welcome on the net are a few inveterate jammers who have made themselves obnoxious by purposely interfering with the frequency on numerous occasions.